-Producer Prices Change in Japan averaged 1.40 percent from 1961 until 2019, reaching an all time high of 33.90 percent in February of 1974 and a record low of -8.60 percent in August of 2009.
-This page provides - Japan Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Bank of Japan
+Producer Prices Change in Japan averaged 1.39 percent from 1961 until 2020, reaching an all time high of 33.80 percent in February of 1974 and a record low of -8.60 percent in August of 2009.
+This page provides - Japan Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Japan Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Bank of Japan